syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Calendar-UI-Customization.md

 title: UI Customization in WinUI Calendar DateRange Picker | Syncfusion
 description: Learn here all about how to customize the calendar in Syncfusion WinUI Calendar DateRange Picker (SfCalendarDateRangePicker) control and more.
 platform: winui
 control: SfCalendarDateRangePicker
 documentation: ug
 ---

 # UI customization in WinUI Calendar DateRange Picker

-This section describes how to select a date range from dropdown calendar and customization options available in `Calendar DateRange Picker` control.
+This section describes how to select a date range from drop-down calendar and customization options available in `Calendar DateRange Picker` control.

-## Change dropdown alignment
+## Change drop-down alignment

-You can change the alignment of the dropdown calendar as full, center, left, right, top or bottom edge by using the [`DropDownPlacement`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
+You can change the alignment of the drop-down calendar as full, center, left, right, top, or bottom edge by using the [`DropDownPlacement`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
 The default value of `DropDownPlacement` property is **Bottom**.

-N> If you change the dropdown alignment by using `DropDownPlacement` property and there is not sufficient space, then `Calendar DateRange Picker` smartly shifts the dropdown calendar alignment.
+N> If you change the drop-down alignment by using the `DropDownPlacement` property and there is not sufficient space, then `Calendar DateRange Picker` smartly shifts the drop-down calendar alignment.

 {% tabs %}
 {% highlight XAML %}